priyas-09/wordhunt/SECURITY.md

 ## What's Protected:

-- ✅ `.env` files are in `.gitignore`
+- `.env` files are in `.gitignore`
-- ✅ `node_modules/` are in `.gitignore`
+- `node_modules/` are in `.gitignore`
-- ✅ Database files are in `.gitignore`
+- Database files are in `.gitignore`
-- ✅ JWT secret is required from environment variables
+- JWT secret is required from environment variables
-- ✅ No hardcoded secrets in the code
+- No hardcoded secrets in the code

-## What's Safe to Push:

-- ✅ Source code
-- ✅ Configuration files (without secrets)
-- ✅ Database migrations
-- ✅ Docker files
-- ✅ Package.json files